jocafi/replicate-couchdb/README.md

 ## Cleaning before new replication

-The `replicate-couchddb` creates temporarily a local database in the folder *./tempdb*.
+The `replicate-couchdb` creates temporarily a local database in the folder *./tempdb*.
 Before starting a new replication, certify to clean everything running the command below:

 ```bash
  $ npm run clean-all